 The airline, which canceled more than 3,500 flights last month because of the storm, said Sandy had hurt October revenue by $45 million and likely shaved about $20 million from the carrier's October profit.
 It estimated that the storm's effect on November revenue and profit would be less than in October.

 Unit revenue, a measure of pricing power and how full planes are, rose 5.5 percent in October from a year earlier.
 The cancellations caused a 2 percent reduction in Delta's systemwide capacity in October from a year ago.

 Delta said the improvement in unit revenue, also known as passenger revenue per available seat mile, was about one percentage point higher than it would have been without the impact of the hurricane.
 Cancellations tend to help unit revenue as more travelers are put on remaining flights.
 Delta's percentage of seats filled systemwide in October was 84.6 percent, up from 82.8 percent a year earlier.

-U.S. airlines canceled nearly 20,000 flights this week, and analysts expect a material earnings hit from Sandy.
+Meanwhile, analysts expect a material earnings hit to airlines from Sandy.

 "We think U.S. airlines overall can still be profitable in an off-peak quarter after accounting for the hurricane," Fintzen wrote.

 Shares of Delta were off 1 percent at $9.60.
 Other airline stocks edged down, with United Continental off 0.4 percent at $19.41, US Airways down 0.5 percent at $12.49 and Southwest Airlines down 0.3 percent to $9.02.